 If you need a roomy, comfortable sedan with the best possible ability to navigate through winter's worst, the new Legacy is well worth a look.
-Wide front seats, incredibly useful lumbar support and a cavernous trunk mark the big changes for 2010, as does a long list of standard creature comforts.
+Wide front seats, incredibly useful lumbar support and a cavernous trunk are among the Legacy's most laudable offerings, as are a long list of standard creature comforts.

 If you're looking for a smooth-as-silk six-cylinder sedan, the Legacy's boxer engine is nowhere near as refined as the traditional engines found in the Accord or Camry.
 Four-cylinder models feel a bit sluggish under hard acceleration and fans of the turbocharged GT will have to be happy with a manual transmission, because that's the only choice.

-Driving Impressions Although choosing from among three engines will change the rate at which you can reach 60 miles per hour, the 2010 Subaru Legacy 2.5i, GT and R all share the...same suspension set-up, so ride, handling and interior noise levels are pretty consistent across the board.
-Ride quality is greatly improved, with a quieter cabin, better steering and brake feel and minimal body roll and lean.
-The 2.5-liter engine gets a bump in horsepower to 170 and provides adequate acceleration and passing power, but nothing spectacular.
-The optional Continuously Variable Transmission (CVT) works well and features a set of paddle shifters that allow for manual gear changes.
+Driving Impressions Although choosing from among three engines will change the rate at which you can reach 60 miles per hour, the 2011 Subaru Legacy 2.5i, GT and R all share the...same suspension set-up, so ride, handling and interior noise levels are pretty consistent across the board.
+Ride quality is among the best in this class, with a quiet cabin, responsive steering and brake feel and minimal body roll and lean.
+The 2.5-liter engine's 170 horsepower provides adequate acceleration and passing power, but is nothing spectacular.
+The optional CVT works well and features a set of paddle shifters that allow for manual gear changes.
 Fuel economy with the CVT is actually better than with the six-speed manual, estimated at 23 city and 31 highway.
-The 3.6R is much better at moving the heavy Legacy, and while its performance feels fine in motion, we did observe an unusual amount of vibration at idle.
-The real meat and potatoes for the Legacy are found in the GT trims, which are powered by a 265-horsepower turbocharged engine.
+The 3.6R is much better at moving the heavy Legacy, and while its performance feels fine in motion, we did observe a slight amount of vibration at idle.
+The real meat and potatoes for the Legacy can be found in the GT trim, which is powered by a 265-horsepower turbocharged engine.
 Improvements to the turbo eliminate lag and provide a nice flat torque curve conducive to performance driving.
 Unfortunately, there is no automatic transmission option for the GT, a strange decision that will force many buyers into the 3.6R or off to look elsewhere.

 Voice-Activated Navigation System

-Available only on Limited trims, Subaru's new voice-activated navigation system offers a big eight-inch view screen, a rear backup camera and Bluetooth hands-free phone and streaming music capability.
-The system also includes a harman-kardon 440-watt sound system, single-disc CD/DVD player, USB auxiliary audio input and iPod control capability.
+Available only on Limited trims, Subaru's voice-activated navigation system offers a big eight-inch view screen, a rear backup camera and Bluetooth hands-free phone and streaming music capability.
+The system also includes a harman-kardon 440-watt sound system, single-disc CD/DVD player, USB auxiliary audio input, XM Satellite Radio and iPod control capability.